delida/MOACDocs-CHN/docs/appchain/JSONRPC.rst

 .. _scs_getReceiptByNonce:

-Returns the transaction result by address and nonce on the MicroChain.
-Note That the nonce is the nonce on the MicroChain.
+Returns the transaction result by address and nonce on the AppChain.
+Note That the nonce is the nonce on the AppChain.
 This nonce can be checked using scs_getNonce.

 *Parameters*